offmywave011/masterconcrete/Getting-started.md

 - `arm64-v8a`: Native libs for the `arm64-v8a` architecture are available since version **1.31.0** of Scanbot SDK.
 Previous versions of Scanbot SDK use `armeabi-v7a` libs since they are fully compatible with "arm64".

-- `x86`: In most cases the `x86` architecture can be removed for the release (production) build, since it's used on emulators and on some rare devices with the Intel Atom architecture.
+- `x86` and `x86_64`: In most cases both "x86" architectures can be removed for the release (production) build, since they are only used on emulators and on some rare devices with the Intel Atom architecture.
+The support for the `x86_64` architecture was added in **v1.50.0** of Scanbot SDK.

 If you need to support **all** architectures, we highly recommend to use the new [Android App Bundle](https://developer.android.com/platform/technology/app-bundle/) approach when it comes to publishing apps.